MSO logic of the real order with the set quantifiers ranging over the Borel sets: Well-levelled orders and their basic properties

 In the case of an $\omega$-path $\rho$, we denote by $\rho\rest k$ the chain consisting of the first $k$ elements of $\rho$, for $k<\omega$. \end{definition}

-\section{The Polish Topology of $[T^{1+\alpha}]$}
+\subsection{The Polish Topology of $[T^{1+\alpha}]$}

+This subsection is not used in the proof of Theorem \ref{th:main}.
+We feel that it is useful for the intuition of in what sense the coding of Borel sets developed in \S\ref{sec:realcoding} resembles the usual coding of closed sets in the Cantor set $2^\omega$ by the branches of subtrees of $T$.
+We code closed and open sets in the Polish space $2^\omega=[T]$ as sets of branches in the tree $T$.
+Similarly, we shall code $\Sigma_\alpha\cup \Pi_\alpha$-sets in $2^\omega$ as sets of branches in the well-levelled order $T^{1+\alpha}$ (see \S\ref{sec:realcoding}).
+The set $[T^{1+\alpha}]$ of all branches of $T^{1+\alpha}$ is itself a Polish space.
+Moving from the original Polish space to different Polish spaces for the codes is one of the main differences between what is done here and what was done previously for the closed sets.
+Rabin's idea for dealing with the $F_\sigma$-sets can a posteriori also be understood as a step in this direction.
+Let us therefore describe these Polish spaces.

 For countable ordinals $\alpha$, each $[T^{1+\alpha}]$ has a naturally defined complete metric, so the resulting topology, which we shall denote by $\tau_\alpha$ makes $[T^{1+\alpha}]$ into a Polish space.
-The purpose of this section is to prove this statement. .
-To start the proof, recall (\cite[pg.
-7]{Kechris} that the Cantor space $[T]$ has a complete metric given by $d_0=d$ where,
+To start the proof of this, recall (\cite[pg.
+7]{Kechris}) that the Cantor space $[T]$ has a complete metric given by $d_0=d$ where,

 This metric is bounded by 1.
 The following classical theorem shows that this metric can be used to make any countable product $\prod_{1+\alpha} [T]$ into a Polish space.
 It is proved in \cite[Th.
 4.3.12]{E}.